British Open 2018: Tiger Woods, baked course among 10 major Carnoustie storylines

 There doesn't seem to be as much fervor over this week's major as there was over the Masters and U.S. Open.
 The reason for that is probably because we're entering what qualifies as the dog days of golf season, where every tournament seems like a slog and the end of the season feels eons away.

 However, The Open is almost always either my favorite or second favorite major of the year, and we've gotten some absolute gems in the last five years.
-From Rory McIlroy's rout at Royal Liverpool to that insane Open at St. Andrews to an all-timer between Phil Mickelson and Henrik Stenson to last year's Jordan Spieth-Matt Kuchar dual, this tournament almost always delivers in ways its colleagues sometimes haven't recently.
+From Rory McIlroy's rout at Royal Liverpool to that insane Open at St. Andrews to an all-timer between Phil Mickelson and Henrik Stenson to last year's Jordan Spieth-Matt Kuchar duel, this tournament almost always delivers in ways its colleagues sometimes haven't recently.

 Many of the golfers I just mentioned make up the lion's share of our storylines heading into the festivities this week.
 Let's take a gander at all of those and more in front of the 147th Open Championship.